ariga/atlas/doc/md/reference.md

 ```
 #### Flags
 ```
-      --from string      [driver://username:password@protocol(address)/dbname?param=value] select a database using the URL format
-      --to string        [driver://username:password@protocol(address)/dbname?param=value] select a database using the URL format
-      --dev-url string   [driver://username:password@protocol(address)/dbname?param=value] select a database using the URL format
+      --from string      [driver://username:password@address/dbname?param=value] select a resource using the URL format --to string        [driver://username:password@address/dbname?param=value] select a resource using the URL format --dev-url string   [driver://username:password@address/dbname?param=value] select a dev database using the URL format

 ```